opnfv/doctor/requirements/03-architecture.rst

 Recovery Action
 ^^^^^^^^^^^^^^^

-In the basic "Fault management using ACT-STBY configuration" use case, no automatic actions will be taken by the VIM, but all recovery actions executed by the VIM and the NFVI will be instructed and coordinated by the Consumer.
+In the basic :ref:`uc-fault1` use case, no automatic actions will be taken by the VIM, but all recovery actions executed by the VIM and the NFVI will be instructed and coordinated by the Consumer.

 In a more advanced use case, the VIM shall be able to recover the failed virtual resources according to a pre-defined behavior for that resource.
 In principle